ryneches/BallotNov2016/README.md

 #### 61 State Prescription Drug Purchases.
 Pricing Standards.
 Initiative Statute.

+WTF : I have no idea.
+I'm inclined to vote YES simply because of the awfulness of the people on the NO side, but I'm not convinced the measure itself will, you know, *help*, and I'd rather not tie our hands if someone comes up with a better idea.

 #### 62 Death Penalty.
 Initiative Statute.

 YES : There are people who do things that are so terrible that they *deserve*